Gklkrshna/Verilog-RTL-design-with-SKY130-technology/README.md

 Consider the example
 ![multiple_modules](https://user-images.githubusercontent.com/78468534/120099836-52c8ad00-c15b-11eb-837a-cb3ac34914a2.jpeg)

 If this logic is synthesised noramlly it will do hierarchial synthesis.
-The netlist made following hierarchial synthesis is
+The netlist made following hierarchial synthesis is.

 ![multiplemodules_hier](https://user-images.githubusercontent.com/78468534/120099897-97544880-c15b-11eb-8940-ef1309bf5517.jpeg)

 For flat synthesis an additional command needs to be added to the normal synthesis flow.